 Treatment for Myopia

 Myopia is typically treated with corrective eyeglasses and/or contact lenses.
-For some patients there are surgical options.
+For some patients, there are surgical options.

-Many studies have found factors which contribute to myopia progression that can be modified to slow down myopia progression particularly during childhood when myopia increases the most.
+Many studies have found factors that contribute to myopia progression that can be modified to slow down myopia progression particularly during childhood when myopia increases the most.
 By decreasing the amount of myopia, we can decrease the risk of some eye diseases.

 There are four widely accepted types of myopia control treatments: Orthokeratology (also known as OrthoK or CRT), Atropine eye drops, Specially designed Multifocal Soft Contact Lenses, and in some cases Bifocal or Multifocal eyeglasses.
-These are the only methods with randomized, controlled peer-reviewed studies proven to slow down or prevent progression of myopia.
-Other methods such as under correcting the refractive error may INCREASE myopia.
-Methods such as wearing rigid gas permeable lenses during the day, nutrition alone, vision therapy alone, or amount of lighting while sleeping have been proven ineffective or only marginally effective in minimizing myopic creep.
+These are the only methods with randomized, controlled peer-reviewed studies proven to slow down or prevent the progression of myopia.
+Other methods such as under-correcting the refractive error may INCREASE myopia.
+Methods such as wearing rigid gas permeable lenses during the day, nutrition alone, vision therapy alone, or amount of lighting while sleeping has been proven ineffective or only marginally effective in minimizing myopic creep.
 The best method for an individual patient is determined based on the patient – and sometimes the best treatment is a combination of treatments to achieve the maximum benefit.